Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Monitor changes to map load status/README.md

 ## How to use the sample

-Click on the button to reload the ArcGISMap.
-The load status of the ArcGISMap will be displayed on screen.
+Open the sample to load the map.
+The load status will be displayed on screen.

 ## How it works